marcelduin/Micrio.Blogpost.wasm-v3/README.md

 * **TypeScript**: A language built on top of JavaScript, to make the life of web developers easier;

 * **WebGL**: [**WebGL**](https://en.wikipedia.org/wiki/WebGL) is a browser technology for being able to draw 3D graphics in your web browser.
-It has a very high performance, since it uses the same underlying tech as a lot of 3D games use;
+It uses the same underlying tech as a lot of 3D games use, directly utilizing your GPU instead of CPU;

 * **three.js**: [**three.js**](https://threejs.org) is an open source JavaScript library, that gives developers a high level code API to create 3D graphics in JavaScript, using WebGL for rendering;